czesio86/Tinkup-GUI/README.md

    correct button on the RetroTINK to put it in update mode.
 Details about this procedure can be seen on [YouTube](https://www.youtube.com/watch?v=Bva0JXLoq7E).

-3. Run tinkup.py with a path to your firmware hex file specified as the only
+3. Run tinkup_GUI.py with a path to your firmware hex file specified as the only
 argument:

-`python3 tinkup.py firmware.hex`
+`python3 tinkup_GUI.py`

 As with the pySerial installation, if your system has installed Python 3 simply named `python`, use that instead of `python3`.